orbcode/orbuculum/README.md

 Building
 ========

-The command line to build the ACSOPT tool is;
+The command line to build the Orbuculum tool is;

-gcc -I /usr/local/include/libusb-1.0 -L /usr/local/lib  -lusb-1.0 swolisten.c -o swolisten
+make

-...you will obviously need to change the paths to your libusb files.
+...you may need to change the paths to your libusb files, depending on how well your build environment is set up.

 Using
 =====

-By default the tool will create fifos for the first 32 channels in a directory swo (which you will need to create) as follows;

->ls swo/
-chan00	chan02	chan04	chan06	chan08	chan0A	chan0C	chan0E	chan10	chan12	chan14	chan16	chan18	chan1A	chan1C	chan1E
-chan01	chan03	chan05	chan07	chan09	chan0B	chan0D	chan0F	chan11	chan13	chan15	chan17	chan19	chan1B	chan1D	chan1F

->cat swo/channel0
-<<OUTPUT FROM ITM Channel 0>>
+The command line options for Orbuculum are;

+   b: <basedir> for channels
+   c: <Number>,<Name>,<Format> of channel to populate (repeat per channel)
+   h: This help
+   f: <filename> Take input from specified file
+   p: <serialPort> to use
+   s: <serialSpeed> to use
+   t: Use TPIU decoder
+   v: Verbose mode

+So a typical command line would be;

+>orbuculum -b swo/ -c 0,text,"c" -vt

+The directory 'swo/' is expected to already exist, into which will be placed a file 'text' which delivers the output from swo channel 0 in character format.
+Because no source options were provided on the command line, input will be taken from a Blackmagic probe USB SWO feed.

+Multiple -c options can be provided to set up fifos for individual channels from the debug device.

 Information about command line options can be found with the -h option.
-ACSOPT is specifically designed to be 'hardy' to probe and target disconnects and restarts (y'know, like you get in the real world).
+Orbuculum is specifically designed to be 'hardy' to probe and target disconnects and restarts (y'know, like you get in the real world).
 The intention being to give you streams whenever it can get them.
 It does _not_ require gdb to be running, but you may need a